kasper-piskorski/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 ## Using Inference

 We will move on to discuss the use of GRAKN.AI to infer new information about a dataset.
-For example, the ontology we discussed above, and the data we added to the graph, dealt only with a `person`, not a man, woman, girl or boy, and the relations we added were simple `parentship` relations with `parent` and `child` roles.
-We do not have any direct information about the nature of the parent and child in each relation - they could be father and son, father and daughter, mother and son or mother and daughter.
+For example, the ontology we discussed above, and the data we added to the graph, dealt only with a `person`, not a man, woman, girl or boy, and the relations we added were simple, for example `parentship` relations with `parent` and `child` roles.
+We do not directly add information about the nature of the parent and child in each relation - they could be father and son, father and daughter, mother and son or mother and daughter.

 However, the `person` entity does have a gender resource, and we can use Grakn to infer more information about each relationship by using that property.
 The ontology accommodates the more specific roles of mother, father, daughter and son: